RobertKozak/mr-comment/README.md

 - Reads git diffs from current repo or from a file
 - Supports both OpenAI and Claude (Anthropic) APIs
-- Customizable API endpoint and model
+- Customizable API endpoints and models
+- Configuration file support (~/.mr-comment)
+- Environment variable configuration
 - Outputs to console or to a file
-- Saves configuration for ease of use
+- Proper error handling with context
+- Diff truncation and token estimation
 - Native binary with no runtime dependencies (thanks to Rust)

 ## Installation